blabla1337/skf-flask/markdown/code_examples/php/4-code_example--Directory_path_traversal--.md

      	}

+        /*
-        //The seccond layer is to define the allowed pages to be read by the user
+        The seccond layer is to define the allowed pages to be read by the user first we check the incomming value against the array values */
         $array = array("/page1/" ,"/page2/" ,"/etc/" ,"/etc/");

         foreach($array as $injectPattern){
-            while(!preg_match($injectPattern , $_GET['fileName']])){
+            while(preg_match($injectPattern , $_GET['fileName']])){

+                //If the value is valid we send a log to the logging file.
+                setLog($_SESSION['userID'],"Validation was succesfull for filename", "SUCCESS", date(dd-mm-yyyy), $privelige, "NULL");

+                //Then we return true value
+            	$bool = true;
+				return $bool;
+            }
+        }

+        //If the value was not validated as true we must log and count the users actions if($bool !== true){

 			//Set a log for whenever there is unexpected user input with a threat level: setLog($_SESSION['userID'],"Detection of malicous input in file include", "FAIL", date(dd-mm-yyyy), $privelige, "HIGH");

 			 /*
 			If the user tries to read files other than specified, immediate logout wil follow!
 			*/
 			setCounter(3);

-            //The die function is to make sure the rest of the php code is not excecuted beyond this point die();            }
+			//The die function is to make sure the rest of the php code is not excecuted beyond this point die();

     	}

         //Check for path traversal patterns
         $array = array("/%2e%2e%2f/" ,"/..//" ,"/%2e/" ,"/%5c/" ,"/%252e/" ,"/%c0%af/" ,"%/c1%9c/");